ejmichaud/ai-experiments/README.md

 deactivate
 ```
 ## Experiment Ideas:
-- [] Get a simple regression to work.
+- [x] Get a simple neutal network-based regression to work.
 - [] Investigate eliminating magnitude of gradient.
 It would just tell you which direction to increment.
-To get convergence, may need to decrease step size with time.
+To get convergence, may need to decrease step size over time.
-- [] Explore ANN topology space by not resetting all parameters of the network - add just a few neurons at a time — slight changes to topology that allows
+- [] Explore ANN topology space by not resetting all parameters of the network - add just a few neurons at a time — slight changes to topology might allow
 for a kind of pseudo-transfer learning to happen.
 If parametrized elegantly, the space could be searched by a reinforcement learning or genetic algorithm.
 - [] ^^^ What if a network complexity score could be assigned to each point in the parameter space?
 Then the optimization/search algorithm could not just take into account accuracy, but also complexity, and attempt to create the most efficient (accuracy/complexity, or some more sophisticated cost function) network.